 Instructions

 - Secure the lid, press the pressure cooking button (high) and set the timer to 20 minutes.
 Make sure the steam release handle is on 'sealing.'
-When the timer beeps, allow the steam to escape naturally (15 minutes).
+When the timer beeps, allow the steam to escape naturally, then open the pot.

 Notes

-- Do soak the beans for a few hours or overnight for perfect texture and softness.
+- Do soak the beans overnight or at least for a few hours for the perfect texture and softness.
 If you forgot and still want to make this curry, increase the cooking time by 15 minutes at least.

-- Roast the masala well at all the stages of cooking for this is the secret to a tasty curry that doesn't have any raw smell or taste.
-If the masala is not well roasted, the curry just won't have the same taste.
-Well-roasted masala will turn dark and have a shiny appearance, the oil will separate from the masala and it will not have any raw smell.
+- Sauté the curry well before adding it to the beans, for this is the secret to a tasty curry that doesn't have any raw smell or taste.
+If the masala is not well roasted, the curry just won't taste good.

 Thanks for coming!
 Let me know what you think: